mertun99/Veterinary-Clinic-Appointment-App/README.md

 SQL (from CS50 library).
 It also features one additional python program, more on that later.

-The web application is for a veterinary clinic, it provides basic information to the clients, such as services, contact, information about the clinic and it also features an online appointment reservation system.
+The web application is for a general veterinary clinic, it provides basic information to the clients, such as services, contact, information about the clinic and it also features an online appointment reservation system.